-- Distinguish between the two categories of emotions and describe the trajectory of emotional development. - Understand how the nine dimensions combine to for the three types of infant temperament. - Describe the dynamics of emotional regulation. - Discuss different types childhood disorders that involve emotional dysregulation. - Describe development of attachment, the different types of attachment, and reactive attachment disorder physiological responses (Levenson, Carstensen, Friesen, & Ekman, 1991).
+- Distinguish between the two categories of emotions and describe the trajectory of emotional development. - Understand how the nine dimensions combine to for the three types of infant temperament. - Describe the dynamics of emotional regulation. - Discuss different types childhood disorders that involve emotional dysregulation. - Describe development of attachment, the different types of attachment, and reactive attachment disorder emotions.
+An emotion is a subjective state of being that we often describe as our feelings.
+Emotions result from the combination of subjective experience, expression, cognitive appraisal, and physiological responses (Levenson, Carstensen, Friesen, & Ekman, 1991).
 An emotion often begins with a subjective (individual) experience, which is a stimulus.
 Often the stimulus is external, but it can also be an internal one.
 For example, if a child thinks about losing a treasured toy, he or she may become sad even though they still have possession of the toy.
-Emotional expression refers to the way one displays an emotion and includes nonverbal and verbal behaviors (Gross, 1999).
+Emotional expression refers to the way one displays an emotion and includes nonverbal and verbal behaviors (Gross, 1999).1